torphix/fastspeech2-TTS/README.md

 - Accompanying blog post on things I'v learnt implementing this paper is [here](https://torphix.github.io/blog/fastpages/jupyter/2022/01/24/Fastspeech.html)
 # Setup

-- Git clone this repository, cd into folder and create conda env with `conda env create -f conda_env.yml`
+- Git clone this repository, cd into folder and create conda env with `conda env create -f conda_env.yaml`
+- Initialise environment with `conda activate tts_fs2`

 # Training

-- Command line:
+Note: all hyperparameters such as save locations, model features and data features can be modified by editing the files under fastspeech2/config
+Defaults will suffice for testing, but if working with custom data worth having a look.

+## Data preparation

+### Option 1: Single Command Data processing pipeline
-One helper method is provided that will download, prepare, align and create dataset all in one go: `python main.py fs2_make_dataset --dataset {$NAME_OF_DATASET}` alternatively you can run the individual methods.
+One helper method is provided that will download, prepare, align and create dataset all in one go: (Currently only [LJSpeech](https://keithito.com/LJ-Speech-Dataset/) dataset is supported)
+ `python main.py fs2_make_dataset --dataset LJSpeech`

+### Option 2: Multi command data processing pipeline
+Alternativly you can run each seperate command for a granular understanding of the data processing pipeline:
 1. Download & extract dataset with command `python main.py download_dataset --dataset LJSpeech` (currently only LJSpeech supported)
 2. Prepare dataset with command `python main.py fs2_prepare_dataset --dataset LJSpeech` or edit config file under fastspeech2/config/data.yaml
    - To use with your own dataset write a custom function under `fastspeech2/data/database/preprocessing/prepare_dataset.py`
    - Ensure that the folder structure is as such:
      - database